dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 ## GRU Network

-Having learnt what LSTM does, we try to minimze the number of equations/gates and instead of forget gate, input gate and output gate, we just introduce two gates, Update gate and Reset Gate in GRU (Gated Recurrent Units).
+Having learnt what LSTM does, we try to minimze the number of equations/gates and instead of forget gate, input gate and output gate, we just introduce two gates, Update gate and Reset Gate in GRU (Gated Recurrent Unit).

 And the scariness continues.